keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 All stopping strategies are evaluated simultaneously and for the scrolling to continue, none of the stopping conditions must be met.
 In other words, the scrolling continues until any of the stopping conditions is true.
 To this you need to account specific stopping strategies for each scroller.
-For example with the following configuration:
+For example, the scrolling of this configuration:

 {% highlight json %}
 "pagination": {